Skip Navigation

 Se de Lisboa

 Located in an the oldest area of Lisbon, Se de Lisboa is the cathedral of Lisbon and looks like a combination of a fort and a church.
-The cathedral is a mix of its original Roman construction and later Gothic and Neoclassical styles.
-A 20th century restoration converted as much as possible of the old church back to its Romanesque look based on old plans of the church.
+The cathedral is a mix of its original Roman style, started in 1147 when the first Portuguese king conquered Lisbon to the moors, replacing a Muslim mosque.
+In the following two centuries it received some adding in Gothic and Neoclassical styles.
+In the seventeen and eighteen centuries, it was decorated with baroque motifs, and finally, a 20th century restoration converted as much as possible of the old church back to its Romanesque look based on old plans of the church.
+At the entrance, to the left, there's a baptismal font that was used to baptize Saint Anthony who was born in Lisbon, and died in Pádua.

 Torre de Belem

-One of the most iconic places to go to and see in Lisbon (although technically this is Belem) is the Torre de Belem.
-The 30 metres high fortified tower is listed (together with the Jeronimos monastry) on the Unesco World Heritage List since 1983.
+One of the most iconic places to go to and see in Lisbon is the Torre de Belem.
+The 30 metre-high fortified tower is listed (together with the Jeronimos monastry) on the Unesco World Heritage List since 1983.
 The tower was built in the early 16th century and is a prominent example of the Portuguese Manueline style.
 It sits on the bank of the river Tagus.
+Originally named Torre de São Vicente it was part of a defensive formation of the Tejo, erected by order of king João II, in combination with two other towers in Caparica and Cascais.
+With time, the tower lost its defense function, and after the Spanish domination it became a prison.
+In its four floors it is still possible to see the Governor's Room, the Kings Room, the Audience Hall, and the Chapel with its fifteenth-century vaults.

 Monument to the discoveries